mendersoftware/mender-docs/05.Client-configuration/02.Identity/docs.md

 * identity attributes must *never change* for the lifetime of a device, so that a device can be recognized over its lifetime

-Note that device keys should not be used as part of identities, because this would make it very difficult to rotate or regenerate keys over the entire lifetime of the device.
+Note that device keys should not be used as part of identities, because this would make it very difficult to rotate or regenerate keys over the lifetime of the device as it would in effect change identity.
-It is important to have the ability to regenerate keys if a device gets compromised, or as a recurring security measure.
+It is important to have the ability to regenerate keys if a device gets compromised, or as a recurring proactive security measure.

 ##Example device identities